 |Black||Strong, classic, elegant, mysterious|

-Using an image along with copy is good as the image attracts the eye and then your copy gets read.
-Also, the image can have lasting impact (e.g. ChickFilet’s cows).
+Using an image along with a headline is a good start as the image attracts the eye and then the headline gets read.
+Also, the image can have lasting impact (e.g. Chick-fil-A cows).
 Dogs and other animals can be very effective.

-Extensions on billboards make your ad stand out from other boards.
-Most billboards in a given area will be a standard size so if you can extend your board higher you will be more noticeable (e.g. From a 14′ x 48′ to a 17′ x 48′).
-Further, extending an image beyond the board is very eye catching and memorable.
+Extensions on billboards help make your message stand out.
+Most billboards in a given area will be a standard size so if you can extend your board higher it will be more noticeable (e.g. From a 14′ x 48′ to a 17′ x 48′).
+Further, extending an image beyond the board can be very eye-catching and memorable.